compsocialscience/summer-institute/2021/howard-mathematica/in-the-news.md

 <u>Faculty Sponsors announced </u>
 <br><font color="grey"><font size="2">March 8, 2021</font></font>
 <br><i><font size = "2">We are excited to announce that Terri Adams, Ph.D. and Bahiyyah Muhammad, Ph.D. have both signed on as SICSS-Howard/Mathematica’s inaugural faculty co-sponsors.
-Learn more about Professor Adams, Professor Muhammad, and Howards Sociology and Criminal Justice Department on the People page of our website. </font></i>
+Learn more about Professor Adams, Professor Muhammad, and Howard's Sociology and Criminal Justice Department on the People page of our website. </font></i>
 <br><font size = "1">(Posted by <a href="https://sicss.io/2021/howard-mathematica/people">SICSS-Howard/Mathematica</a>)</font>